ashwinhar/mta-open-data-challenge/src/accessibility_dbt/models/staging/mta/_mta_docs.md

 {% docs hourly_ridership %}
 Staged data from the [MTA Subway Hourly Ridership](https://data.ny.gov/Transportation/MTA-Subway-Hourly-Ridership-Beginning-February-202/wujg-7c2s/about_data) dataset.
-This tabled is filtered by `transit_timestamp` and is set to be filtered to the `GLOBAL_TIMESTAMP` variable in `*/fellowship_capstone/database_setup/mta_dataset.py`.
+By default, this table is filtered by `transit_timestamp` and is set to be filtered to the `GLOBAL_TIMESTAMP` variable in `*/fellowship_capstone/database_setup/mta_dataset.py`.
+However, if this table has a numeric suffix (ex: `hourly_ridership_1`), it corresponds to a calendar *month* of data.
+"1" is January, "2" is February, and so on.

 *Documentation copied directly from the MTA website*